some-fnf-archives/Forever-Engine-Legacy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+# PLEASE STOP POSTING ISSUES FROM HYPNO'S LULLABY.
+THEY WILL BE CLOSED IMMEDIATELY.

 **Prerequisites:**
 Before reporting a bug PLEASE ensure it is a bug with the ENGINE and not the MOD.
 Crashes and bugs with mods will NOT be supported here.
 Any issues regarding mods will be closed immediately.